Make sure to follow these rules when giving rides in Georgia, and to keep an eye on your email for important news and updates from Lyft.

 - Do not wait in taxi lines.

 - If you run into any issues on the road, let us know.

 Pickups in South Carolina

-South Carolina law requires anyone who picks up passengers in South Carolina to have a vehicle inspection completed by a licensed mechanic within 30 days.
-If you plan on picking up passengers in South Carolina, you have 30 days from your first pickup in South Carolina to complete your vehicle inspection by a licensed mechanic.
+If you operate in a market close to the border with South Carolina, and plan on picking up passengers there, you are required to obtain an additional vehicle inspection.
+South Carolina law requires anyone who picks up passengers in South Carolina to have their vehicle inspection completed by a licensed mechanic within 30 days of being approved as a driver.
 The mechanic must be licensed and located in South Carolina.

 - Print this form.